p0nce/d-idioms/idioms/How the D Garbage Collector works.md

 First of all, collections are **not triggered randomly** but when a thread allocates memory.

 - A thread tries to allocate memory.
 At this point the GC may decide to collect garbage.
 If so, the current thread is _hijacked_ for GC work.
 - Memory ranges, starting from _roots_, are scanned recursively looking for more pointers into GC-owned memory.
-Each memory regions use markers to avoid scanning the same block of memory multiple times. **This step can be slow.** The GC features optimizations to speed-up scanning: heap areas are labelled with types, only areas with pointers are scanned, and pointer tp GC memory have [restrictions](http://dlang.org/garbage.html).
+Each memory regions use markers to avoid scanning the same block of memory multiple times. **This step can be slow.** The GC features optimizations to speed-up scanning: heap areas are labelled with types, only areas with pointers are scanned, and pointer to GC memory have [restrictions](http://dlang.org/garbage.html).
 - GC allocated memory that has no active pointers to it and do not need destructors to run is freed.
 - Conversely, all unreachable memory that needs destructors to run is queued.
 - All threads are resumed.
 The GC pause is then finished.